-We’ve put together a definitive Black Friday and Cyber Monday marketing checklist (PLUS a step-by-step SMS marketing drip campaign) to help you harness the power of SMS in reaching (and converting) customers.
+We’ve put together a definitive Black Friday and Cyber Monday marketing checklist to help you harness the power of SMS in reaching (and converting) customers.

 What is Black Friday Cyber Monday (aka BFCM)